 Maha bandh hits rail, road traffic; turns violent

-Mumbai, Jan 3 (PTI) Protesters attacked buses, stopped suburban trains and blocked roads at various places in Mumbai as normal life was hit in the city and other parts of Maharashtra during a bandh called against violence on the anniversary of a battle fought 200 years ago.
+(EDS: Inserting paras on number of detentions) Mumbai, Jan 3 (PTI) Protesters attacked buses, stopped suburban trains and blocked roads at various places in Mumbai as normal life was hit in the city and other parts of Maharashtra during a bandh called by Dalit groups to protest the violence on the anniversary of a battle fought 200 years ago.

 The bandh was called off later in the day.

-Dalits staged protests in suburban Chembur, Ghatkopar, Kamraj Nagar, Vikhroli, Dindoshi, Kandivali, Jogeshwari, Kalanagar and Mahim, police said.
+Dalits staged protests in suburban Chembur, Ghatkopar, Kamraj Nagar, Vikhroli, Dindoshi, Kandivali, Jogeshwari, Kalanagar and Mahim.

 Hundreds of protesters tried to block the Western Express Highway in the morning but were moved from the spot by police.

-Incidents of stone pelting were reported at a few places on the harbour line, police said.
+Incidents of stone pelting were reported at a few places on the harbour line, a police official said.

 Protesters jumped on rail tracks of harbour line at Govandi, Mankhurd and Kurla, due to which suburban services towards Panvel, Belapur and Vashi were stopped for a few hours, the official said.